giftpasay/giftpasay.github.io/_posts/2025-07-20-what-else-do-i-need.md

 **We have a tendency to think that hard work and unwavering dedication are enough to accomplish anything.** As children, we are taught determination, persistence, and consistency - positive qualities that help us achieve much in the natural world.

-**However, mga kapatid, when we come face to face with spiritual opposition, we cannot handle it.** This emphasizes our inadequacy even more because we are only trusting in ourselves, in what we can do, in our intelligence and skills.
+**However, when we come face to face with spiritual opposition, we cannot handle it.** This emphasizes our inadequacy even more because we are only trusting in ourselves, in what we can do, in our intelligence and skills.

 **When we face spiritual opposition, we realize that tenacity, persistency, and dogged determination is not enough.
-But I know someone who is enough, mga kapatid - we need Jesus!**
+But I know someone who is enough - we need Jesus!**

 ## The Rich Young Ruler - A Man Who Had Everything